 Find out: What Do Credit Repair Companies Do?

 3. Failing to dispute credit card errors

 When you see errors on your credit report, always contact the creditor in writing to have the inaccuracy removed from the report.
 Not much of a letter writer?
-Then use this sample credit report dispute letter from the Federal Trade Commission to compose your own dispute letter.
+Then use this sample credit report dispute letter to compose your own dispute letter.